Sand Lime Bricks are made of sand and lime popularly known as sand lime bricks.

 Disadvantages of calcium silicate bricks:

-- Manufactured using a mechanized method only.
+- These bricks are manufactured using a mechanized method only.

 - In some situations, calcium silicate bricks are not suitable.